-…including a complete concert performance of Trial By Jury which I was in, in a fully-staged production, before my sweet Geordie lad was even born.
+…including a complete concert performance of Trial By Jury which I was in, in a fully-staged semi-pro production, the year before my sweet Geordie lad was born.

 Hastily conceived as a one-act filler for an evening’s entertainment with Offenbach’s La Périchole, Trial By Jury quickly established itself as the real hit of the production.
 Although this was not Gilbert & Sullivan’s first collaboration, it was the work that established the partnership for good.
 The first performance of Trial By Jury was on 25 March, 1875.